microsoft/macos-cookbook/documentation/resource_machine_name.md

-  computer_name               String # defaults to 'hostname' if not specified local_hostname              String # defaults to 'hostname' if not specified hostname                    String # defaults to the 'name' property if not specified netbios_name                String # defaults to 'hostname' if not specified dns_domain                  String end
+  computer_name               String # defaults to 'hostname' if not specified local_hostname              String # defaults to 'hostname' if not specified hostname                    String # defaults to the 'name' property if not specified dns_domain                  String end
 ```